Warchant - No. 9 FSU baseball team exploring all options as practice begins

 "It's a lot easier to do that than it is to all of the sudden [say], 'Oh no, we need another starter, let's build him up," Martin Jr. said.

-That theme will be the same for the Seminoles' position players in Martin Jr.'s second season as head coach.
-When asked what position battles will be settled during preseason practice, he quickly replied, "Everything."
+The philosophy will be similar for the Seminoles' position players in Martin Jr.'s second season as head coach.
+When asked which battles will have to be settled during preseason practice, he quickly replied, "Everything."

 That's not exactly true.
-The head coach acknowledged that catcher Matheu Nelson, who is entering his third year as a starter, has that position locked down.
+He acknowledged that catcher Matheu Nelson, who is entering his third year as a starter, has that position locked down.

 Albert has hit 20 career home runs despite battling through injuries; Cabell has hit 16 home runs in just 75 career games; and Martin was a Freshman All-American in 2019 and then led the Seminoles with a .324 batting average during last year's COVID-condensed season.